 A large number of minorities are underserved because they often can't find high-paying jobs even in an economic upswing.
 This group includes migrent workers who often live hand-to-mouth with day labor jobs that pay very little and often find access to basic health services difficult because they are not citizens.

 Students who are not covered by their parents medical plan find themselves searching for alternatives.
 Resources exist but often times the pathway to access them is perilous and costly adding additional stress to an already stressful environment.

 Ex-military personnel who return from service but lack job experience outside military service qualify for job training programs after their service, but often those with families to support can't afford the luxury of time to devote to training when they must focus on a living wage for their families.
 A number of former soldiers also suffer from psychological problems due to the traumas they have seen while in service and are unable to work but have very limited options for counseling.

-Some individuals are underserved in many categories because their employment is part-time or intermittent, such as seasonal workers or gig workers such as actors and musicians.
+Some individuals are underserved in many categories because their employment is part-time or intermittent, such as seasonal workers or gig workers such as actors and musicians or individuals who have a disability such as Autism.
 Self-employed individuals and small business owners are also categorized as underserved.

 Seniors living on Social Security retirement benefits alone often cannot find affordable housing or afford basic necessities because Social Security payments are based on the amount of FICA earnings they received in their years of work—and prices for necessities have risen in recent years.
 The same problem applies to disabled workers who may receive Social Security disability payments that are far less than they could receive in wages if they were able to work.